Family Law · Divorce

 Modifying or Terminating APL

 The paying spouse cannot unilaterally reduce or stop APL payments because the divorce is taking too long or because they believe the amount is unfair.
 A support order remains in effect until modified by the court or until the divorce is finalized.
 Failure to pay court-ordered APL can result in enforcement proceedings including wage attachment, contempt findings, and other consequences.
+Arrears accumulate with interest and remain enforceable after the divorce is finalized.

 Family Law · Pittsburgh